VoiceGrad: Non-Parallel Any-to-Many Voice Conversion with Annealed Langevin Dynamics: Experiments

 \subsection{Subjective Listening Tests}

-We conducted mean opinion score (MOS) tests to compare the speech quality and speaker similarity of the converted speech samples generated by the proposed and baseline methods.
-For these tests, we only used samples obtained under the open-set condition.
-Twenty-four listeners (including 21 native Japanese speakers) participated in both tests.
+We conducted mean opinion score (MOS) tests to compare the audio quality and speaker similarity of the converted speech samples generated by the proposed and baseline methods.
+For the proposed method, we included samples of both the DPM version with and without BNF conditioning.
+For these tests, we used samples obtained under the close-set and open-set conditions, as in \refsubsec{baseline_comp}.
+Sixteen listeners participated in both tests.
 The tests were conducted online, where each participant was asked to use a headphone in a quiet environment.

-With the speech quality test, we included the speech samples synthesized in the same way as the proposed and baseline methods (namely the WORLD synthesizer) using the acoustic features directly extracted from real speech samples.
-Each listener was asked to evaluate naturalness by selecting 5: Excellent, 4: Good, 3: Fair, 2: Poor, or 1: Bad for each utterance.
-The scores with 95\% confidence intervals are shown in \reffig{MOS_qlt}.
-With the speaker similarity test, each listener was given a converted speech sample and a real speech sample of the corresponding target speaker and asked to evaluate how likely they were produced by the same speaker by selecting 5: Definitely, 4: Likely, 3: Fairly likely, 2: Not very likely, or 1: Unlikely.
-The scores with 95\% confidence intervals are shown in \reffig{MOS_sim}.
+With the audio quality test, we included the real speech samples of the target speakers as reference.
+Each listener was asked to evaluate the naturalness of each sample on a five-point scale by selecting 5: Excellent, 4: Good, 3: Fair, 2: Poor, or 1: Bad for each utterance.
+The scores with 95\% confidence intervals are shown in \reftab{MOS_qlt}.
+With the speaker similarity test, each listener was given a converted speech sample and a real speech sample of the corresponding target speaker and asked to evaluate how likely they were produced by the same speaker on a four-point scale by selecting 4: Same (sure), 3: Same (not sure), 2: Different (not sure), or 1: Different (sure).
+The scores with 95\% confidence intervals are shown in \reftab{MOS_sim}.

-As the results show, VoiceGrad performed slightly better than StarGAN-VC(W) and significantly better than the remaining methods in terms of both speech quality and speaker similarity.
-These results are consistent with those of the objective evaluations shown earlier.